These days, it seems like technology is absolutely everywhere.

 2. Coding skills give a serious competitive edge

 Whether on the hunt for a summer internship, full time job, or side hustle, there’s no doubt that coding is a valuable skill.
-According to Code.org, 71% of STEM jobs nowadays require coding of some kind, but just 8% of college graduates have the skills and computer science degrees to meet that demand.
+According to Code.org (organizer of the famous Hour of Code), 71% of STEM jobs require coding of some kind, but just 8% of college graduates have the skills and computer science degrees to meet demand.

-Having these skills is a surefire way to stand out.
+Having these hard and life skills is a surefire way to stand out.

 3. With coding knowledge, kids can “unlock” the world around them

 Visualize with me for a minute: if there were a full Back to the Future situation on our hands, how many people could actually explain the inner workings of the modern world?
 I’ll wait.